feliciachang/felicia-chatgpt/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+You can also try a deployed version of the app on [https://felicia-perplexity.vercel.app/](https://felicia-perplexity.vercel.app/) but note that results have a higher chance of timing out.
+Unfortunately, on Vercel's Hobby plan, the serverless API routes can only be processed for 5 seconds.
+This means that after 5 seconds, the route responds with a 504 GATEWAY TIMEOUT error.

+Simple queries like `Hello!` should work on the deployed version.

 ## Overview

 This app is a replica of ChatGPT that uses OpenAI's chat completion API.